realcrane/3D-student-splating-and-scooping/README.md

 This project is built on top of the [vanilla 3DGS code repository](https://github.com/graphdeco-inria/gaussian-splatting) and [3DGS-MCMC code repository](https://github.com/ubc-vision/3dgs-mcmc).

-We have tested the code with 1 NVIDIA RTX 4090 GPU on Ubuntu system and WSL Ubuntu.
+We have tested the code with 1 NVIDIA RTX 4090 GPU (CUDA 11.7) on Ubuntu system and WSL Ubuntu.

 ## Setup